 Musician dictionary definition: A person who plays a musical instrument or writes music, especially as a job.

-Some tests included distinguishing between pitches and rhythms and so on.
-If you passed Seashores tests then you were able to study to become a musician, have it as a career, and it was worth your time.
-If you did not then you would study some other facility like science or business depending.
+Some tests included distinguishing between pitches and rhythms, and so on.
+If you passed Seashores tests, you could study to become a musician and have it as a career, and it was worth your time.
+If you did not, then you would study some other facility like science or business depending.

 Back to our current era.
-Seashores tests are all but gone but there are other tests that have replaced it to a degree with a genre sorting test and a self-evaluation questionnaire asking you about how you engage with music, how good you think you are, and how committed you are to it.
+Seashores tests are all but gone, but other tests have replaced it to a degree with a genre sorting test and a self-evaluation questionnaire asking you about how you engage with music, how good you think you are, and how committed you are to it.

-Take a look at this YouTube video from 12tone they go over the concept of Who Counts As A Musician.
+Please take a look at this YouTube video from 12tone; they go over the concept of Who Counts As A Musician.

-Our conclusion on this is that if we all had to be put through these tests and evaluations then perhaps some of us would not be classified as being a musician.
-However, in today’s world, a musician does not only have to play and instrument or sing.
+We conclude that if we all had to be put through these tests and evaluations, perhaps some would not be classified as musicians.
+However, in today’s world, a musician has to play an instrument or sing.
 They could perhaps be a DJ or a composer or a conductor.
-Someone could go to the music store today and buy a guitar and go home and then call themselves a musician.
+So, someone could go to the music store today, buy a guitar, go home, and then call themselves musicians or could they?